ROCm/hipfort/docs/tutorials/rocfft-examples.rst

 through the ``hipfort_rocfft`` module, which mirrors the rocFFT C API one to one.

-Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
+Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
 The Fortran 2008 sources live in ``test/f2008/rocfft`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/rocfft``.

+hipFFT offers the same functionality through an API that follows cuFFT; see the :doc:`hipFFT examples <hipfft-examples>` or, for FFTW3-compatible code, the :doc:`hipFFTW examples <hipfftw-examples>`.

-Most of the examples are Fortran counterparts of the C++ samples shipped with rocFFT in ``clients/samples/rocfft``:
+Most of the programs are Fortran counterparts of the C++ samples shipped with rocFFT in ``clients/samples/rocfft``:

 .. list-table::